 You are using an outdated browser.
-Please upgrade your browser to improve your experience.
+Please upgrade your browser to improve your ReverbNation experience.

-In her free time, she pursues her hobbies, which include photography, bird watching, reading, and refinishing thrift store furniture.
-Despite being gregarious, Lydia is a true introvert, and prefers spending the majority of her time out in nature with her best friend, "Oreo the Wonder Dog".
+In addition to creating and performing music, Lydia enjoys numerous hobbies, which include photography, bird watching, reading, and refinishing thrift store furniture.
+Despite being gregarious, she identifies as an introvert, and prefers spending a majority of her time out of doors, exploring the world with her friend, Oreo the Wonder Dog.